GregxmHu/Unified-Prompt-based-Framework-for-Multi-task-training/README.md

-# MNLIT5-Prompt-Tuning-
+# T5-Prompt-Tuning-
-Prompt Tuning For MNLI (based T5)
+* A framework of Prompt Tuning For Multi-NLP-Tasks. (based T5)
+* Supports both Hard prompt and Soft prompt (only tune the soft token's embedding matrix)